CampusToolsHub

 The STAR Method Explained

 Situation: Set the context.
 Where were you?
 What was happening?
-Keep it brief — just enough for the interviewer to understand the scenario.
+Keep it brief — 1-2 sentences is enough.
+The interviewer needs context, not a story arc.

 Task: What was your specific responsibility?
 What challenge did you need to solve?
-Make it clear what was expected of you.
+Make it clear what was expected of you personally — not your team.

-Action:This is the meat of your answer.
-What exactly did YOU do?
-Use "I" not "we" — interviewers want to know your contribution, not your team's.
+Action:This is the core of your answer.
+What exactly did you do?
+Use “I” not “we.”
+Interviewers want to know your specific contribution.
+List 2-3 concrete steps you took.

 Key Takeaways

-• Use "I" not "we" — interviewers want to know YOUR contribution
+• Always use “I” not “we” — interviewers want your specific contribution

 About This Tool